christoph-frick/vdecl/README.rst

 While the Designer for sure is nice, once you know all the components from Vaadin by heart, clicking stuff together in a WYSIWYG editor is not every developers dream.
-Taking from awesome tools like ClojureScripts *Figwheel*, that give the developer instantaneous feedback, providing a tool, that allows for quickly testing UIs, filling them with different mocked data, or just eliminate tiresome reload round trips to tackle some "why is the Panel in that TabSheet not scrolling" problems, makes developers live a little easier.
+Taking from awesome tools like ClojureScripts *Figwheel*, that give the developer instantaneous feedback, providing a tool, that

+ - allows for quickly testing UIs or ideas

+ - filling them with different mocked data (and keep them around for later)

+ - or just eliminate tiresome reload round trips to tackle some "why is the Panel in that TabSheet not scrolling" problems

+increases developer productivity.

 License
 =======